 Don’t let the size fool you!
 This northeastern coastal state is small but mighty.
 As one of the densest populous and bustling states in the nation, almost all of New Jersey’s residents live in an urban setting providing a concentrated population in need of legal services nearby.
 With more than 8,000 legal professionals working throughout New Jersey, the state offers the highest median household income levels in the nation with an expanding outlook.

 Average Annual Salary: $58,260

 From Las Vegas to Reno, law offices in Nevada remain busy representing clients in litigation and corporate law that include securities, intellectual property, entertainment, and gaming.
-Technology advancements have also brought top-name, cutting edge companies to the state that need help in preparing and maintaining legal matters.
+Technology advancements have also brought top-name, cutting-edge companies to the state that need help in preparing and maintaining legal matters.
 If you’re wondering how much do paralegals make in the state?
 The answer will come as a pleasant surprise with an average annual paralegal salary of $57,600, Nevada is among the top states to work for paralegals.

-Nevada offers a landscape for everyone, from mountain ranges to desert and even beaches.
+Nevada offers a landscape for everyone, from mountain ranges to deserts and even beaches.
 Never worry about paying state income tax again as it is not required here.
 Expect to pay less in sales tax on food and medicine as well.
 The state of Nevada is home to approximately 2,400 paralegals with a steady growth rate expected to continue well into the next decade, anticipating a job opening for almost 300 new paralegals every year.

 Average Annual Salary: $57,600